yangyang2000/respy/docs/basics.rst

 **Initialization File**

-In order to perform simulation and/or estimation using ``respy`` package an initialization file containing initial parameter values, important data set dimentions, arguments for the optimization algorythms, etc. needs to be specified.
+In order to perform simulation and/or estimation using ``respy`` package an initialization file containing initial parameter values, important data set dimensions, arguments for the optimization algorithms, etc. needs to be specified.
 Details on the components of the initialization file are presented in the section :ref:`model-specification`.
 Please note that the initialization file should be in your current working directory or another accessible directory when executing the commands